sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 | **google.protobuf.Value (JSONProto)** | JSON | Serializes dynamic [`google.protobuf.Value`](https://protobuf.dev/reference/protobuf/google.protobuf/#value) payloads into JSON format using Go's official [`protojson`](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) encoder. |
 | **google.protobuf.Any (JSONProto)** | JSON | Serializes polymorphic [`google.protobuf.Any`](https://protobuf.dev/reference/protobuf/google.protobuf/#any) wrappers into JSON format using Go's official [`protojson`](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) encoder. |

-**A Note on `Any` vs `Value`:**
+> **A Note on `Any` vs `Value`:**
-It is worth noting that `Any` and `Value` solve different problems. `Any` is not a schema-less alternative; it is a schema-dispatch mechanism. `Any` assumes a schema exists and the consumer knows it, while `Value` assumes no schema exists at all.
+> `Any` and `Value` solve fundamentally different problems. `Any` is not a schema-less alternative; it is a schema-dispatch mechanism. `Any` assumes a schema exists and the consumer knows it, while `Value` assumes no schema exists at all.
 The comparison is useful because teams often reach for `Value` when their actual requirement is polymorphism rather than truly schema-less data.

-**A Note on Payload Decoding in Benchmarks:**
+> **A Note on Payload Decoding in Benchmarks:**
-To ensure a fair, apples-to-apples performance comparison, the unmarshaling benchmarks for all variants fully deserialize both the outer envelope and the inner dynamic/polymorphic payloads:
+> To ensure a fair, apples-to-apples performance comparison, the unmarshaling benchmarks for all variants fully deserialize both the outer envelope and the inner dynamic/polymorphic payloads:
-* In the **`google.protobuf.Any`** benchmark, the payload is not left as raw bytes; it is fully unpacked into a concrete statically-compiled Go struct using `anypb.UnmarshalTo()`.
+> * In the **`google.protobuf.Any`** benchmark, the payload is not left as raw bytes; it is fully unpacked into a concrete statically-compiled Go struct using `anypb.UnmarshalTo()`.
-* In the **`Protobuf + JSON`** benchmark, the inner JSON string is not left unparsed; it is fully deserialized into a concrete Go struct using standard `json.Unmarshal()`.
+> * In the **`Protobuf + JSON`** benchmark, the inner JSON string is not left unparsed; it is fully deserialized into a concrete Go struct using standard `json.Unmarshal()`.
-* In the **`google.protobuf.Value`** benchmark, the payload is fully parsed into a tree of Go objects representing the JSON-like data.
+> * In the **`google.protobuf.Value`** benchmark, the payload is fully parsed into a tree of Go objects representing the JSON-like data.
+>

-Importantly, in real-world applications, both `google.protobuf.Any` and opaque `Protobuf + JSON` packaging allow you to bypass this inner parsing entirely on intermediate routing nodes (deferred/lazy parsing).
+> Importantly, in real-world applications, both `google.protobuf.Any` and opaque `Protobuf + JSON` packaging allow you to bypass this inner parsing entirely on intermediate routing nodes (deferred/lazy parsing).
 This is a significant architectural advantage if intermediate services only need to forward or store the payload without inspecting it.
 However, to maintain a level playing field and measure the actual parsing cost, these benchmarks force full decoding.

 To handle arbitrary data, the dynamic Protobuf configurations rely on standard `structpb` definitions: